How to Write a Steamy, Sexy, Naughty Love Letter

 Selling words include: Revealing, powerful, gripping, luxurious, genuine, daring, lavish, deserve, unlock, guarantee, obsession, emerging, monumental, fascinating, superior, pleasurable, fresh, authentic, stylish, ample, and compelling.

 The Dos and Don'ts of Writing a Steamy Love Letter

 - Do write this letter with an accurate representation of what level of intimacy and commitment your relationship is at.

 - Don't mention the word love for the first time in this letter.
 It's meant to be playful and hot, not deep and involved.
 Likewise, if you love the person and they love you, do mention this or something similar about how strong you feel for them—use feeling words along with sexy words.

 - Do consider who the recipient is.
-Write this letter to a lover, a very special someone, a spouse, or a girlfriend or boyfriend—not to crushes, someone you barely know or someone you are stalking anonymously.
+Write this letter to a lover, a very special someone, a spouse, or a girlfriend or boyfriend—perhaps a crush (carefully considere...and availabl).
+Definitely not to someone you barely know or someone you are stalking anonymously.

-- Don't speak only of physical needs—people are attracted on a mental level too.
+- Don't speak only of physical needs—many people are attracted on a mental level too.
 Speaking of physical needs, try to concentrate on phrases and words that describe meeting and satisfying your partner's needs.

 - Don't be a turn off.
 Don't be rude!
 Don't be disgusting.

 - Do have fun!